kaustavbecs/PrepaidTeleRedis/Readme.md

 ## Steps to Run the Tests

+First, you need to make sure that the packaged  lambda from the previous step and the other related resources (IAM roles, ElasticCache, VPC, Subnet, etc.) are deployed in your AWS account.
+The deployment steps are not included here.

-To run the tests, you need to deploy the lambda to AWS and install the development dependencies in your local.
+To run the tests locally, you need to install the development dependencies in your local.
 Here's how you can run the tests:

 1. Navigate to the root of the project directory (if you haven't already):